Azure-Samples/azure-batch-samples/Python/Batch/README.md

 recurrence based on its schedule.
 This Job Schedule is configured to run every 10 minutes, for 30 minutes in total.
 The Jobs created underneath the Job Schedule will each create their own CloudServices AutoPool.
-The AutoPool's lifetime is scoped to the Job, the Job terminates once all Tasks under it are completed, and the Job Schedule will terminate after the 30 minute duration.
+The AutoPool's lifetime is scoped to the Job.

 ## Azure Batch on Linux Best Practices